Spotting Diet Fads: A Guide to Making Informed Nutritional Choices

-Thanks to diet culture, most Brits have dieted at some point in their life, with the average Brit trying 126 diets in their lifetime, according to a Love Fresh Berries poll carried out in 2020.
+Thanks to diet culture, most Brits have dieted at some point in their life, with the average Brit trying over 100 diets in their lifetime.
 It goes without saying that the 126 diets tried are not effective or sustainable, so why do people opt for them?
-These types of diets are often referred to as ‘fads’ and are typically short-lived in those that attempt them.
+These types of diets are often referred to as ‘fads’ and are typically short-lived in those who attempt them.
 We’re here to help you learn how to spot a diet fad to ensure you’re fuelling your body with the right food that will actually benefit your body.

 What is a fad diet?

-A fad diet is one that tends to rise rapidly in popularity, promising quick results – normally fat/weight loss based, with very little to no evidence to support the diet.
+A fad diet is one that tends to rise rapidly in popularity.
+It promises quick results – normally fat/weight loss based, with very little to no evidence to support the diet.

 Typically fad diets involve omitting certain food groups or ingredients or restricting the times of day that you eat.
 There’s often a set of complex rules that need to be followed in order to adhere to the diet.